Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Solar power system improvement project (2021)

 \section{Solar power system improvement project (2021)}

 In 2021, the Hsinchu Forest District Office commissioned Super Double Power Technology Co., Ltd. to carry out a solar energy system improvement project~\cite{Project-JiujiuCabinsPVandESS(2020)TW-HsinchuFNCA} to solve the system failure issues.
-The project took place in August 2021 (starting in August and completed in August).
+The project took place in August 2021.